JavaScript is required

 Acknowledgement of Country

-The Department of Education and Training (the department) acknowledges and pays respects to Elders and all Victorian Aboriginal communities.
+The Department of Education (the department) acknowledges and pays respects to Elders and all Victorian Aboriginal communities.
 We honour and respect Traditional Owners, past and present, and value the rich culture and history of the First Peoples of this land.

 Message from the Secretary